 New information on Langdon is presented in Brown’s newest novel.
 Origin is the first book that labels Langdon as an eidetic, meaning he has an ability to picture images in his head in great detail.
 He has a new female counterpart in his adventure throughout Origin.
 Though Ambra Vidal is similar to the women who preceded her, there is no love connection between her and Langdon.
 The lack of attraction between the two characters makes Ambra a different asset to the novel than some of Langdon’s previous love interests.
 She is a new addition to Langdon’s life, but he sticks to his love for bachelorhood in this novel.
 These new additions to Langdon make him an even more dynamic protagonist.

 A common thread throughout the Robert Langdon novels is Langdon’s relationship with women.
 In every plotline, he has an attractive, brilliant female by his side.
-Following Vittoria Vetra and Sophie Neveu ia Sienna Brooks, a key player in the novel Inferno.
+Following Vittoria Vetra, Sophie Neveu and Sienna Brooks, a key player in the novel Inferno.
 Langdon finds himself attracted to Brooks, as in Inferno, he says “Tall and lissome, Dr. Brooks moved with the assertive gait of an athlete.
 Even in shapeless scrubs, she had a willowy elegance about her” (I, I, 11).
 The difference between Brooks and the other female characters is that Langdon does not pursue Brooks as anything more than a sidekick.
 His bachelorhood is referenced multiple times throughout the novel, as Brown explains “He [Langdon] had always enjoyed the solitude and independence provided him by his chosen life of bachelorhood” (I, I, 12).
 In other novels, the women he loved were contradictions to his love for bachelorhood and freedom from commitment.
 Inferno, on the other hand, places Langdon with a woman that he does not overtly fall for.
 Not only is this true for Langdon in Inferno, but also The Lost Symbol.
 Katherine is another female character that takes the role of a beloved friend, rather than a lover.
 Even as “Robert Langdon’s eyes filled with relief as she rushed through the doorway. . . directly into his arms” (TLS, LVI, 219) there was no connection there other than friendship.
 The same reigns true in not only Inferno, but also Origin.

 Origin places the same emphasis on bachelorhood as Inferno.
-In addition to him being single and uninterested in Ambra Vidal, Edmond Kirsch adds depth to the idea of bachelorhood.
-Though Langdon is a bachelor himself, he finds Kirch’s stance on bachelorhood comical.
+In addition to being single and uninterested in Ambra Vidal, Edmond Kirsch adds depth to the idea of bachelorhood.
+Though Langdon is a bachelor himself, he finds Kirsch’s stance on bachelorhood comical.
 In Origin, Brown writes “the playful jab at Langdon’s marital status was particularly ironic coming from a fellow bachelor who denounced monogamy as ‘an affront to evolution’ and had been photographed with a wide range of supermodels over the years” (O, I, 14).
 On a similar note, Kirsch shared the same taste in women, along with their bachelorhood status.
 In Origin, Ambra stated that “[Kirsch] told me it was his way of being welcomed home every night by a radiant beauty. . .
 Langdon chuckled.
 Bachelors.”
 (O, LI, 232).
 The two men are both proud of their bachelorhood and can relate to one another greatly.
 This was not always the case for Langdon, though.
 In previous novels, Langdon found attraction, love, and a future in Neveu and Vetra.